 Refine the definition and scope of accounting files

-The Measures requires the following documents should be filed:
+The Measures require the following documents should be filed:

 Clarify the requirements for the administration of electronic accounting files

 Organisations may use information technology, such as computers and network communications, to manage their accounting records.
-For any financial record generated internally, if the following criteria are all met, it may be kept only in electronic form and create the electronic accounting files.
+For any financial record generated internally, if the following criteria are all met, it may be kept only in electronic form and created in the electronic accounting files.

-- the accounting system the company uses must be able to receive and process the data accurately, completely and effectively.
-It also has to be able to produce the accounting vouchers and financial statements that meet the national standards.
-It also has to reflect the procedures of the making and approving of the accounting records;
+- The accounting system the company uses must be able to receive and process the data accurately, completely and effectively.
+It also has to be able to produce accounting vouchers and financial statements that meet national standards.
+It also has to reflect the procedures for the making and approving of the accounting records.

-- the backup system for accounting records should be made in case of natural disasters, accidents and vandalism;
+- A backup system for accounting records should be made in case of natural disasters, accidents and vandalism

 Where the criteria stated above are satisfied, the electronic accounting materials received by an organisation from external sources and affixed with an electronic signature which complies with the provisions of the Electronic Signature Law of the People’s Republic of China may be archived electronically and hold electronic accounting records.